 What if I miss my recertification deadline?
-Please contact the Certification Coordinator immediately then start entering your Engagement Record and Payment information.
-She will explain how to add your Professional Development Hours.
+Please contact us at firstname.lastname@example.org immediately, and start entering your Engagement Record and payment information in the dashboard.
+We will be happy to guide you through the next steps.

 If I lapsed, and am given a new deadline to submit my recertification application, will my deadline change?
 No. You will need to submit your lapsed cycle’s information by one deadline but your original deadline will never change.
 Sometimes that means you are submitting two recertification applications within 12 months, but for two separate, cycles, just to catch up.